jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 In the previous exercise, you have familiarized yourself with the SAP Integration Suite capabilities and navigation.
 Now let's look at how we can discover, design and run pre-built standard integrations on Edge Integration Cell.
 In this exercise, we will use a pre-built standard content to connect to an SAP S/4HANA backend system, trigger execution of the content deployed on Edge Integration Cell and perform operations like update of the S/4HANA data objects.

-### Note

-For all the subsequent steps in this exercise, please replace the **XX** in **userXX** with your respective id e.g. user99.
+**Note**: For all the subsequent steps in this exercise, please replace the **XX** in **userXX** with your respective id e.g. user99.

-##  Description
+##  Configuration & Deployment

-After completing these steps, you will have deployed a standard integration on Edge Integration Cell and successfully executed it with the on-premise SAP S/4HANA system.
+After completing these steps, you will have configured and deployed a standard integration on Edge Integration Cell.

 1. Navigate back to **Home**.
 In the Home page, navigate to **Capabilities** and click on **Discover Integrations** under **Build Integration Scenarios** tile.